 D&CP does not place a pre-recorded ‘Privacy Notice’ on telephone lines that may receive emergency calls (including misdirected ones) because of the associated risk of harm that may be caused through the delay in response to the call.
-You may view it on our web site at any time of ask for a copy by contacting to our Data Protection Officer.
+You may view it on our web site at any time or ask for a copy by contacting our Data Protection Office.

 Links to other websites

 This Privacy Notice does not cover the links within this site linking to other websites.
 We encourage you to read the privacy statements on the other websites you visit.

 Cookies and other Web Services

 If you want to raise a concern with the Supervisory Authority

 The Information Commissioner is the independent Authority responsible within the UK for ensuring we comply with data protection legislation.
 If you have a concern about how we have used your personal information or you believe you have been adversely affected by our handling of your data you may wish to contact them using the information below:

 The Information Commissioner’s Office,

 Telephone: 0303 123 1113

 We keep our Privacy Notice under regular review.
 This Privacy Notice was last updated on 24 September 2018.